comet-ml/opik/apps/opik-documentation/documentation/docs/tracing/log_traces.md

 pip install opik
 ```

-Once the SDK is installed, you can log traces to using one our Comet's integration, function annotations or manually.
+Once the SDK is installed, you can log traces to using one our Comet's integration, function decorators or manually.

 :::tip
 Opik has a number of integrations for popular LLM frameworks like LangChain or OpenAI, checkout a full list of integrations in the [integrations](/tracing/integrations/overview.md) section.
 :::

-## Log using function annotators
+## Log using function decorators

-If you are manually defining your LLM chains and not using LangChain for example, you can use the `track` function annotators to track LLM calls:
+If you are manually defining your LLM chains and not using LangChain for example, you can use the `track` function decorators to track LLM calls:

 ```python
 from opik import track